What is renters insurance?

 Renters insurance isn't legally required.
 But, certain apartment complexes and landlords may require it.
 Either way, it's always a good idea to get renters insurance to cover your stuff.

-The average renter has about $30,000 in personal property, according to ASI, one of our network renters insurance carriers.
+The average renter has nearly $28,000 in personal property, according to ASI, one of our network renters insurance carriers.
 If you were robbed or lost all your clothes, furniture, and everything else in a fire, your landlord is not responsible for your belongings.
 Renters insurance covers what you've spent a lifetime accruing.

 How to get renters insurance

 Insurers offer various ways to purchase renters insurance.
 Here's how you can buy insurance through Progressive:

 We'll ask a few simple questions, then you'll choose your coverages and start date.

 You'll speak with a licensed renters representative who can walk you through everything.